Central Greece is home to unfathomable beauty known to very few visitors.

 So much to see and do in this area of Greece.

 The most visited location within Central Greece is probably Delphi.
 The ancient site is the location of an oracle, famous in ancient times for the obscure prophecies given by the priestesses of Apollo.
 Important figures, heroes and philosophers would travel to Delphi to visit the priestess Pythia and hear of their fate.

 Visitors that come to the area can explore the archaeological site, admire the ancient stadium or simply enjoy the view of a thousand olive trees sprawling around the valley.

-Polidrosos is one of the lesser known traditional villages in Greece untouched by the numerous waves of tourists that visit the country every year.
+Polydrosos is one of the lesser known traditional villages in Greece located at the foothill of Mount Parnassus untouched by the numerous waves of tourists that visit the country every year.

 Inside the picturesque village, one will find many quaint shops that offer handmade products, such as cheese and herbs, for sale.

 Views over the Gulf of Corinth in this little charming town adorned with neoclassical houses along the waterfront